Himanshu-Kandwal/SearchSuggestions/Readme.md

 # Realtime Search Suggestions Library

 A robust, extensible Kotlin library for fetching and caching search suggestions from multiple search engines (Google, DuckDuckGo).
 Designed for high performance, testability, and easy integration into JVM applications.

 ---

 ## Features

+- **Simple**: Realtime Search suggestions in just 3 lines of code (without customisation).
 - **Multi-Engine Support**: Pluggable architecture supporting Google and DuckDuckGo out of the box.
 - **Unified API**: Single interface for requesting suggestions, regardless of the underlying search engine.
 - **Configurable & Customizable Caching**: In-built In-memory TTL+LRU cache or plug in Custom Cache to minimize network calls and improve performance.
 - **Customizable Networking**: Easily swap or configure the HTTP client.
 - **Extensible Parsing**: Modular suggestion parsers for different search engine response formats.

-- **Test Coverage**: Includes comprehensive unit tests for core components and parsers.
+[//]: # (- **Test Coverage**: Includes comprehensive unit tests for core components and parsers.)

 ---